 See the doctor if your child has any of these symptoms.
 If your child seems to be having trouble breathing, seek medical attention urgently or call an ambulance, even if it’s the middle of the night.

 Although it’s upsetting to hear your child cough, coughing helps clear away phlegm from the chest or mucus from the back of the throat.

 The most common cause of a sore throat is a viral illness, such as a cold or the flu.
-Your child’s throat may be dry and sore for a day or two before a cold starts.
+Your child’s throat may be dry and sore for a day or 2 before a cold starts.
 Infant or child dosage paracetamol or ibuprofen can be given to reduce the pain.

 Most sore throats clear up on their own after a few days.
 See the doctor if your child has trouble breathing or swallowing, is drooling more than usual, has a stiff or swollen neck or has a fever.

 It is normal for a preschool child to have at least 6 or more colds a year.
 This is because there are hundreds of different cold viruses and young children have no immunity to any of them as they've never had them before.
 Gradually they build up immunity and get fewer colds.

 - Increase the amount of fluid your child normally drinks.